+HISTORY 020 History of California and the Pacific

+Coast (3)

+HISTORY 021 History of Russian People (3)

+(continues on ne xt page)

 HISTORY 041 The African American in the History of

 the U.S I (3)

 HISTORY 042 The African American in the History of

-the U.S II (3)

-HISTORY 043 The Mexican American in the History of
+HISTORY 043 the U.S II (3) The Mayican American in the History of

-the United States I (3)
+HISTORT 045 The Mexican American in the History of the United States I (3)

-HISTORY 044 The Mexican American in the History of the United States II (3)
+HISTORY 044 The Mexican American in the History of

+HI310K1 044 the United States II (3)

+HISTORY 052
-HISTORY 052 The Role of Woman in the History of

-HI310K1 032 the U.S. (3)
+HISTORY USZ The Role of Woman in the History of the U.S. (3)

 HISTORY 058 The Asian American in the History of

 the United States (3)

 HISTORY 074 Asian Civilization (3)

 HISTORY 081 A History of Working People in the

 United States I (3)

 HISTORY 082 A History of Working People in the

-111310111 002 United States II (3)
+United States II (3)

-LUCTORY

 HISTORY 086 Introduction to World Civilization I (3)

 HISTORY 087 Introduction to World Civilization II (3)

 LIB SCI 101 College Research Skills (1)

 MATH 134 Accelerated Elementary and

 Intermediate Algebra (6)

 MATH 137 Pre-Statistics Algebra (5)

 MATH 227 Statistics (4)

 MATH 227S Statistics with Support (4)

 POL SCI 001 The Government of the United States

 (3)

 POL SCI 002 Introduction to Comparative Politics (3)

 formerly Modern World Governments

 POL SCI 004 Introduction to State and Local

 Governments (3)

 POL SCI 007 Introduction to International Relations

 (3)

 formerly Contemporary World Affairs

 POL SCI 030 The Political Process (3)

 PSYCH 001 General Psychology (3)

 PSYCH 002 Biological Psychology (3)

 PSYCH 003 Personality and Social Development (3)

-PSYCH 014

-Abnormal Psychology (3)
+PSYCH 014 Abnormal Psychology (3)

 PSYCH 015 Adult Development and Aging (3)

 PSYCH 041 Life-Span Psychology: From Infancy to

-505.001 Old Age (3)
+Old Age (3)

 SOC 001 Introductory to Sociology (3)

 SOC 002 American Social Problems (3)

 SOC 004 Sociological Analysis (3)

 SOC 012 Marriage and Family Life (3)

 SOC 021 Human Sexuality (3)

 STAT 001 Elementary Statistics I for the Social

 Science (3)

-, ,

 Major 18

-Additional LACCD GE Requirements 12-18
+Additional LAC CD GE Requirements 12-18

 (Not including 3-9 double-countable major units.
-Students wishing to tadvised to use either the CSU GE or IGETC plan instead. ransfer are
+Students wishing to transfer are ansfer are

+advised to use either the CSU GE or IGETC plan instead.

-Additional Degree-applicable Requirements 24-30
+Additional Degree-applicable Requirements

-Total Units 60
+Total Units